shirisha-manchi/Address_book/README.md

 # Address Book Application in C

+## Overview
-This project is a menu-driven Address Book application developed using the C programming language.
-It was implemented as part of my Embedded Systems skill training at Emertxe Information Technologies under the ESSCI CPR Program.
+This is a menu-driven Address Book application developed using the C programming language.
+The project supports adding, searching, editing, deleting, and listing contacts, with persistent storage implemented using a CSV file.

+This project was developed as part of my Embedded Systems skill training at **Emertxe Information Technologies** under the **ESSCI CPR Program**.
-The application allows users to manage contact information efficiently and ensures persistent storage of data using a CSV file.

 ---

 ## Features

-- Add new contacts with name, phone number, and email ID
+- Add new contacts
-- Search contacts using name or phone number
+- Search contacts by name, phone number, or email ID
 - Edit existing contact details
 - Delete contacts from the address book
-- Display all saved contacts
+- View all saved contacts
 - Persistent storage using a CSV file (`database.csv`)

 ---

-## Technologies & Concepts Used

-- C Programming
-- Structures and pointers
-- Modular programming
-- File handling and CSV-based storage
-- Data validation and error handling

----
+## Project Structure
 ├── main.c
 ├── addressbook.c
 ├── addressbook.h
 ├── database.csv

+---

+## How to Compile and Run

+1. Compile the program using GCC: gcc main.c addressbook.c -o address_book

+2. Run the executable:
+./address_book

+---

+## Dependencies
+- GCC or any standard C compiler

+---

+## Notes
+- The application reads from and writes data to `database.csv`
+- Ensure `database.csv` is present in the same directory as the executable
+- The CSV file enables persistent storage of contact information

+---

 ## Learning Outcomes

-- Hands-on experience in building a real-world C application
+- Hands-on experience with C programming
-- Strong understanding of file handling and persistent data storage
-- Improved problem-solving and modular programming skills
+- Improved understanding of structures, pointers, and modular programming
-- Better understanding of structures and pointers
+- Practical knowledge of file handling and data validation
+- Experience in building a real-world console-based application

+---